Ant Control in House

 Instead, we suggest using ant baits for ant control in houses.
 Ant baits contain poisonous material that ants are likely to carry back to their colony.
 So even if you don’t know where the colony is, ant baits will strike the infestation right at its source.

 Ant baits are edible materials that are usually sweet, sugary carbohydrates.
 They consist of edible materials mixed with a toxic substance effective on ants but not animals or humans.
 Boric acid is a common poison used in ant baits.
 However, it’s a natural substance that isn’t toxic to humans, making it an excellent ant poison.

 There are various forms of ant bait.
 Some are “stations” that contain granular materials.
 Others are liquids that you spray onto your home’s surfaces.

 Regardless of which type of ant bait you employ, the goal is to place it within the ant’s usual foraging trail.
 When doing so, make sure to keep it outside the reach of pets and small children.
 After some time, ants will discover the bait and carry it back to their colony.
 If enough ants share in the meal, your ant problem will quickly end.

 Use Spray Pesticides

-Using a pesticide can kill outdoor ants quickly, but make sure the colony you confront is the real source of ants in your house.
-If you attack the wrong colony, the ants may disperse and enter your home looking for refuge.
+Using a pesticide can kill outdoor ants quickly, but ensure the colony you confront is the real source of ants in your house.
+If you attack the wrong colony, the ants may disperse and enter your home, looking for refuge.
 If this happens, you could have more ants on your hands than before.

 For more information about pesticides, read this article that the Environmental Protection Agency released: Do you really need to use a pesticide?